kestra-io/docs/docs/developer-guide/flowable/README.md

 ## Pause

-Kestra flow run task till the end of all task, but sometime, you need :
+Kestra flows run tasks untill the end of all task, but sometime, you need to:
-- add a manual validation before continue the execution
+- add a manual validation before continuing the execution.
-- wait some duration before continue the execution
+- wait some duration before continuing the execution.

 ```yaml
 id: pause